modmore/docs/en/04_Redactor/01_v3.x/index.md

 - Upgrading from 2.x?
 [Start here &raquo;](Upgrades/From_2.x)
 - New to Redactor?
 [Start with the Quickstart Guide &raquo;](Quickstart)
-- Looking for information on licenses, prices, or reviews?
+- Looking for information on what Redactor can do, licenses, prices, or reviews?
 [Back to modmore.com](https://modmore.com/redactor/)